-When it comes to energy-efficient house features, there are several things you can implement depending on the level of energy efficiency you are trying to achieve.
+When it comes to making your house more energy efficient, there are several things you can implement depending on the level of energy efficiency you are trying to achieve.

 Insulate your roof and walls

 Wherever you may live, you could consider insulating your roof and walls to help you stay cool during summer and warm during winter while indoors.
-Roof and wall insulation helps to regulate not only seasonal temperature changes but also how noise or sound is carried from room to room.
+Roof and wall insulation is an energy efficient home idea that helps to regulate not only seasonal temperature changes but also how noise or sound is carried from room to room.